oracle/weblogic-toolkit-ui/documentation/2.0/content/setup/quickstart/project-settings.md

 ### Storing the Project Credentials

 WKTUI realizes that different organizations and different projects have different security standards for storing credentials.
-As such, you have three options in WKTUI for how to store a project’s credentials:
+As such, you have two options in WKTUI for how to store a project’s credentials:

-- `Store in the Native OS Credential Store` – This option lets you store each credential field in a separate field in the operating system’s credential store (for example, Windows Credential Manager, macOS Keychain).
-When using this option, the project file stores only an indicator for each field stored in the credential store.
-When the project is opened, WKTUI tries to load each credential from the credential store into memory.
-When the project is saved, WKTUI writes each credential field with a value to the credential store and updates the markers in the project file.
-With this option, you have a secure means of storing your credentials on the local machine.
-If you try to open the project on a new machine, the credentials will not be found so you will need to re-enter them.

-   **NOTE**: When opening a project in a new version of WKTUI, the operating system will likely prompt you for your login password to allow the application to access the credential in the credential store.
-The tedious part is that the prompt is per credential, so if you have 15 credential fields, you will be prompted by the operating system to enter your password 15 times.

 - `Store Encrypted in Project File` – This option lets you store the credentials directly in the project file.
 WKTUI encrypts each credential field using a passphrase that you provide and modern AES 256 bit encryption algorithms and techniques.
 On opening the project, WKTUI will prompt you for the encryption passphrase to use to decrypt the credential fields loaded into memory.
 If you remember the encryption passphrase, you can easily move the project files from machine to machine without losing the project credentials.